 - Hit our goal of $30,000 in savings, while completing a lot of our travel goals.

 - We mostly retire.
-I work on being a financial planner on my own (or just not work) & my husband goes part time.
+I work on a business of my own (or just not work) & my husband goes part time.
 We will also probably have a kid around this time.

 Currently, our monthly expenses to survive, plus a tiny bit extra, are $3,000/month, so $36,000/year.
 When we pay off all of our debt (House & Car), Our Monthly Expenses would be $1,460/month or $17,520/year.
 We want to have a child (probably) some day though, so I am adding an extra $540/month to our post-F.I. expenses just to be safe and make room for that, which totals to $2,000/month or $24,000/year.
 I’m estimating $540 a month for a child because we will not need to pay for childcare at all, will buy things second-hand, and receive gifts from others.
 We want to keep working full time until we have a child.
 After that, we want to focus most of our time and energy on them.